How to Implement Web Scraping in R

 response <- httr::GET(url, add_headers(headers))

-Now, we need to validate the response
+Now, you need to validate the response

 verify_response <- function(response){